William V. Tamborlane: Background

+Tamborlane died on May 12, 2026, at the age of 79.

 Research

-The focus of his work has been patient-oriented research in pediatric type 1 diabetes (T1D) and related metabolic and endocrine disorders.
-Most of his >980 original articles, chapters and reviews are related to clinical and translational studies in diabetes.
-As Chair of the Diabetes Research in Children’s Network, Co-Chair of the JDRF CGM Study Group, and Vice Chair of the T1D Exchange Registry, he has been involved in studies related to continuous glucose monitoring and other advanced diabetes technologies, as well as randomized clinical trials of new drugs for adolescents with type 2 diabetes.
+The focus of his work was patient-oriented research in pediatric type 1 diabetes (T1D) and related metabolic and endocrine disorders.
+Most of his more than 980 original articles, chapters and reviews are related to clinical and translational studies in diabetes.
+As Chair of the Diabetes Research in Children's Network, Co-chair of the JDRF CGM Study Group, and Vice Chair of the T1D Exchange Registry, he has been involved in studies related to continuous glucose monitoring and other advanced diabetes technologies, as well as randomized clinical trials of new drugs for adolescents with type 2 diabetes.